augchan42/augchan42.github.io/_posts/2024-05-31-UI Frameworks.md

 Initially, I thought this approach was great, and this is how shadcn works.
 Since I am always concerned about bugs in whatever open source library I use, I usually fork the project, then import stuff from my fork.
 This gives me full visibility into the code and allows me to fix things as needed (assuming I can do it!).

 ### Component Libraries
-Component libraries like shadcn are geared towards copy-pasting components directly and don't require you to do an npm install (though shadcn does require npm installing underlying unstyled radix-ui components).
+Component libraries like shadcn are geared towards copy-pasting components directly and don't require you to do an npm install (though shadcn does require npm installing the underlying unstyled radix-ui components).

 ### Challenges with This Approach
 The issue, of course, is bugs, upgrades, and versioning.
 Once you do your copy/paste, you are effectively on your own little branch of the code not tied to anything.